-Starting a blog is one of the easiest ways that you can single-handedly increase the SEO on your website without forking over big bucks to professional SEO companies.
+Starting a blog is one of the easiest ways to single-handedly increase your website’s SEO without forking over big bucks to professional SEO companies.

 The number one objection I hear from real estate agents against blogging is, “I don’t have time.”
 (The second is, “I don’t know what to write about.”)

 What if you change the way you think about blogging?
 What if, instead of thinking of blogging as one more thing you “don’t have time” for or one more thing on your to-do list, you think of blogging as a form of prospecting?

 Blogging satisfies prospecting requirements in a few ways: